diedericknab/docker-PFC-update/Readme.md

 # FTP Upload and Reboot Script

 This script uploads a file to a remote device via FTP and then reboots the device using SSH.
 It reads IP addresses from a file (`IPadres.txt`) and performs the operation on each IP address listed.
+This is the way to upload a new (boot) CODESYS application.
+Restarting the controller makes sure the new application is running.

 ## Prerequisites